Studio School Admissions

-Students must be 18 to attend any studio courses or workshops.
-Students younger than 18 may attend art history courses (offered during the fall and spring semester) with the permission of their legal guardian and the course instructor.
-Questions regarding permission may be directed to the registrar.
+The Studio School provides art history, workshop, and studio courses for adults.
+Students must be at least 18 years of age to attend any studio courses or workshops.
+Students younger than 18 may enroll in courses (offered during the fall and spring semesters) with the permission of their legal guardian and the course instructor.
+Questions regarding permission may be directed to the dean.

 Students wishing to transfer credits from other institutions must submit official transcripts and a portfolio for review.
-Portfolios should be submitted during registration to be reviewed during faculty counseling.
+To set up an appointment for a portfolio review, contact the office via email at email@example.com or call 713.639.7500.
 Official transcripts must be provided no later than one month after the end of the semester’s registration period.
-Students who do not furnish transcripts by this deadline will be dropped from all classes with no tuition refund.
-Transfer credit will be evaluated on a case-by-case basis upon review by a faculty counselor, in conjunction with the Registrar’s review of the student’s transcript.
+Students who do not furnish transcripts by this deadline may be dropped from all classes with no tuition refund.
+Transfer credit will be evaluated on a case-by-case basis by the dean of students in conjunction with the registrar’s review of the student’s transcript.

 Studio School Scholarships